<>

 He had read through the original ckmeans C++ implementation and found a conditional where the C++ version had a [0] but the Javascript port did not.
 At runtime, matrix.length would generally be small, whereas matrix[0].length would be large.
 That if statement should have resolved to true most of the time, but was not in the Javascript version, since the Javascript code was missing the [0].
 This led the Javascript version to run a loop a lot more times that were effectively no-ops.

 I was amazed by how fast he found that bug in code he had never seen before.
-I'm not sure if he read carefully through the original paper or came up with the clever debug strategy of "since this is a port, let's compare to the original, with a particular focus on the loops".
+I'm not sure if he read carefully through the original paper or came up with the clever debug strategy of "since this is a port, let's compare to the original, looking for typos, with a particular focus on the loops".

 The typo fix made the Javascript version run in the claimed n·log(n) to match the C++ version.
 For our new map charts with tens of thousands of values this made a big difference.